carldgosselin/virtual_reality/Project-8-Capstone-YouTheMan!/documentation/030 - Identify Achievements for Capstone Project.md

 1. Diegetic UI achievement (250 points)
 - Every video will have Play / Pause / Restart buttons for intuitive playing of videos.
 2. Alternative Storyline achievement (250 points)
-- One of the videos will have have an additional option to increase / decrease the level of aggressiveness of the motivational video.
+- One of the videos will have have an additional option to increase / decrease the level of intensity of the motivational video.
 <br> `Total: 500 points`